Prohelion/prohelion.github.io/docs/Driver_Control/Communications_Protocol/20_Operation.md

 ## Power Control

-The driver controls can also dynamically limit the maximum current that can be drawn by the Wavesculptor from the vehicle’s power bus (battery).
+The driver controls can also dynamically limit the maximum current that can be drawn by the WaveSculptor from the vehicle’s power bus (battery).
 This may be useful in some applications to minimise high-current events when operating with a discharged main battery pack, or as part of an overall vehicle control strategy during racing.

 To limit the power, the driver controls should send a Motor Power Command frame, containing the desired bus current as a percentage of maximum.
-This frame may be sent as often as desired, however please note that a Motor Drive Command frame must still be sent at least once every 200ms to prevent the Wavesculptor from shutting down.
+This frame may be sent as often as desired, however please note that a Motor Drive Command frame must still be sent at least once every 200ms to prevent the WaveSculptor from shutting down.